OkazakiLab/diffusion_1D_multistate/README.md

 rateb_switch  1.0
 xshift  1.0
 ```
 With this set of parameters, it estimates free energy profiles and diffusion coefficients by pd-HMM (ctrl=3) with the total number of MC iteration of 500 (nmc).
+Other parameters such as the number of states and the number of bins are specified in the source code (diffusion_1D_multistate.cpp).
 ## Analysis/Plotting
 Jupyter notebook 'matplot_diffusion_1D_multistate.ipynb' or python script 'matplot_diffusion_1D_multistate.py' can be used for analysis/plotting,
 ```